 Margaret Bates graduated Magna Cum Laude from Duke University with a B.A. in psychology.
 Additionally, they were ABD while studying toward their Ph.D. in childhood development at The University of Alabama at Birmingham and hold a master’s degree in industrial/organizational psychology from the University of Baltimore.
 They have decades of experience in academic writing and editing.
 Also, they have worked with creative writing students as well as undergraduate and graduate students at the University of Baltimore’s writing center as an on-staff writing tutor.

 Currently, they have returned to academia and are earning a master’s in professional writing from Towson University.
-Their research focus areas include both the ramifications of tropes in romance as well as how romance readers’ personal values drive their book-purchasing decisions.
-They also work with the Towson University Business Department as a writing tutor.
+Their research focus areas include the ramifications of tropes in romance, how romance readers’ personal values drive their book-purchasing decisions, and the experience of women-identifying fanfic writers.
+They also work with the Towson University Business Department as a writing tutor, where they work closely with students to revise their resumes and cover letters to further their prospects post graduation.

-In the realm of fiction writing, they possess over ten years of experience as a ghostwriter and freelance editor, knowledge which gives them a keen eye for pacing, plotting, and character GMC based in psychological underpinnings.
+In the realm of fiction writing, they possess almost a dozen years of experience as a ghostwriter and freelance editor, knowledge which gives them a keen eye for pacing, plotting, and character GMC based in psychological underpinnings.
 As an editor, they have contracted with Mascot Books and NineStar Press previously.
 They’ve also created a stable of well-respected writing workshops they’ve taught online for Contemporary Romance Writers and Savvy Authors.
-In October of 2024, they and Midnight Voss presented the workshop “Pacing, Plotting, and Pancakes: What Makes Readers Stop Reading” at the Maryland Writers’ Association annual conference.
+They have presented previously at the Maryland Writers’ Association and Contemporary Romance Writers’ annual conferences.
+Additionally, they have presented guest workshops for The Writing Gals’ 2025 online summit and at the Maryland Romance Writers 2025 1-Day writing retreat.
+Upcoming in February of 2026, they will present a panel on Editing for Authors for the inaugural Mid-Atlantic Romance Writers Conference.

 Midnight Voss earned her master’s degree in American Literature from the University of Oklahoma and her doctorate in Rhetoric, Composition, and Pedagogy from the University of Houston.
 Her entire life has been dedicated to writing and the teaching of writing, both in academia through composition and literature classes as well as in one-to-one consulting sessions in the writing center with writers of all levels.
 Her focus on cultural and disabilities rhetorics has given her a specialty in depth of meaning and structure.